 The end result of all this public pressure (and bad publicity), was Jobs’ 2007 initiative called “A Greener Apple.”
 This policy required reducing (and sometimes banning entirely) the use of toxic chemicals like mercury and cadmium in all of Apple’s products.
-Jobs and Apple started taking their environmental impact seriously.
+Jobs and Apple started taking its environmental impact seriously.
 Expanding on the momentum of “A Greener Apple,” the company slowly started adding more and more environmental initiatives.
 By the end of 2010, Apple had successfully rebranded itself to the public as environmentally friendly.
 And today, Apple is considered a leader and model in corporate sustainability

 Ultimately, it doesn’t matter if Apple’s humanitarian and environmental efforts came from outside pressure instead of being a core value.